 This article was initially published on July 6th, 51 days ago, but is once again relevant with news that authorities are strongly considering the idea, finally.

 Did you know there’s one singular airline route in the world which generates more than a billion dollars in revenue annually, for just one airline alone?

 There’s no more “premium” route in the world than the one between New York JFK and London Heathrow, and understandably, hard hit airlines in the US & UK are eager to get it back going again.
 There’s just a few, well actually, quite a few issues at hand.

 New York was among the first hit hard by covid-19 in the United States, with density among city residents among the primary early concerns.
 But significant measures put in place by Governor Andrew Cuomo have made a clear impact on preventing second, or third waves.

-New York remains among the few states in the United States which haven’t experienced new spikes, and has trended level or declining for months now, even after the July 4th weekend.
-The state is closer to “herd immunity” than virtually any other, with up to 30% of city residents estimated to have contracted the virus already.
+New York remains among the few states in the United States which hasn’t experienced new spikes, and has trended level or declining for months now, even after the July 4th weekend.
+The state is closer to claims of “herd immunity” than virtually any other, with up to 30% of city residents estimated to have contracted the virus already.